 (Best for younger toddlers — $)

 Why it’s great: If you thought your toddler is too young for a play workbench due to small pieces, think again!
 This workbench is targeted toward toddlers as young as 1-year old, and it shows.
 With colors galore, and larger workstation knobs, your little toddler will feel like a big kid in no time.
 Shape blocks, numbers, sounds, and machinery, will help your child develop their critical thinking, problem-solving, and hand-eye coordination.
-Its compact size makes it easy to store and great for small hands to take control and start fixing!
+Its compact size makes it easy to store and is great for small hands to take control and start fixing!
 If you’re worried about the small bolts, hide them away until your toddler is older.

 Keep in mind: Though the manufacturer states “suitable for ages 3+,” you’ll get more use out of this specific workbench with even younger toddlers.